elizabethany/TraversalMaykr-Cpp-GUI/README.md

 Please see [the wiki](https://github.com/elizabethany/TraversalMaykr-Cpp-GUI/wiki) for more detailed documentation on each tab.

+* Run `TraversalMaykr-Cpp-GUI.exe` to get started
+* Generated entities are in the `Output` folder
+* Entity templates are in the `Templates` folder
+* The `generated` folder contains the modified animWeb decl needed to the `custom_` Arachnotron animation states
+* The other folders and .dlls are just Qt stuff that can be ignored

 ### General
 Coordinates are meant to be input by using `where`, and then pasting it into the coordinates field.
 You can still manually enter them, in the format `x y z yaw`, ex. `12 34 56 90` or `13.12 509.2 87.1123 271.2`.
 The first two tabs don't require yaw values.